yaeldau/Verification-HW1/README.md

 No, you can download the zip files and do everything manually.
 But note that:
 * Using Git will make it easier for you to update your copies if we make changes to the central code.
 * You'll have to start using a versioning system at some point, and if you haven't done so already, 4th year of software engineering degree is about time.
 Thank us later.

+### How can I draw my transition systems like you show in the slides?
+The general process is to:
+1. Create a `TransitionSystem` instance, populate it as you like.
+2. Pass it to `GraphvizPainter` and call `makeDotCode`.
+There are multiple painters, and you can create your own (tell us if you do!).
+   To get you started, the simplest invocation is to use `toStringPainter`, like so:

+       System.out.println( GraphvizPainter.toStringPainter().makeDotCode(ts) );

+3. No you have the graph description in the dot language.
+Use Graphviz ( http://graphviz.org) to turn it into a drawing (we recommend PDF for any non-trivial system).

+### If I lost points due to an error in my code in HW `i`, and I didn't fix it, will I lose points again in HW `i+1`?
+Yes.
+We are using a "layered" approach for developing the system here, so if a lower layer does not work, the layers relying on it won't work too.
+Plus, you should probably fix your code so that you understand what you got wrong.

+_(An actual question.
+You can't make this stuff up.)_

 ### Things don't work
 Give it another go, ask other students, or try to identify the problem and search for a solution on-line.